 Pen and paper!
 A scanner!
 My iPad and ProCreate!
 I like exclamation points!

-Do you find Instagram to be a positive platform for breaking down stigmas around body positivity, acceptance and mental health?
+How are you breaking down stigmas around body positivity, sexuality and mental health?

 I think the most powerful tool in challenging the stigma around mental health is just talking about it!
 So doing that in person, through social media, whatever (!) is helpful in breaking down those barriers.

 “I think the most powerful tool in challenging the stigma around mental health is just talking about it!
 So doing that in person, through social media, whatever (!) is helpful in breaking down those barriers.”

 Definitely Insta Stories!
 I love how casual and chatty I can be on the Story feature.